Introduction

 )

-# Add the resource to the application, overwriting if it allready exists
+Add the resource to the application, overwriting if it allready

 New-Item -Path BizTalk:\Applications\$applicationName\Resources\NameIgnored `